ghas-lab-templates/exercises/module-1.md

 #### Steps

-1. Inside the `.github` folder create a `dependabot.yml` file
+1. Inside the `.github` folder create a `dependabot.yml` file.
-2. Add the following configuration (Note: you must first create the label for this workflow to work)
+2. Add the following configuration (Note: you must first create the label for this workflow to work).

 ```yaml